About Yayoi Kusama

-She began covering surfaces such as canvases, floors, walls, as well as household objects and nude assistants, with polka dots.
+She began covering surfaces such as canvases, floors, walls, household objects, and nude assistants with polka dots.
 Eventually, they became the signature of her work.

 The majority of the infinity nets or polka dots were derived directly from her phantasms, which were ultimately influenced by Surrealism, a movement that originated from Paris in the mid-1900s.

 Surrealism was closely related to Dada, its principal source, each of which was conceived as a revolutionary mode of thought ad action – a way of life rather than a set of stylistic attitudes.
 The central idea of the movement was to release the creative powers of the unconscious mind.